-Our complete refurbishment costs anywhere from $150 to $200 depending on the condition of the device.
+Our complete refurbishment costs anywhere from $250 to $350 depending on the condition of the device.
+Special modifications to device are on a case by case basis.
 If you notice a crack in the plastic shell, please contact your OrthoPets case manager as soon as possible.

 - OrthoPets will remove all the soft goods (foam, straps, and pads), hardware, and tread if your pets device has a paw component.

 - We then re-build your pet’s device, making it as good as new.